WaylonWalker/waylonwalker.com/pages/blog/tmux-fzf-session-jump.md

 ## Popup selector

-Like with many of my keyvindings I have swapped this one out for a popup version.
+Like with many of my keybindings I have swapped this one out for a popup version.
 It just feels so smooth.

 ``` bash